-Norfolk Fire and Rescue Service covers the county of Norfolk with 42 stations, 39 of which have a retained commitment.
+Norfolk Fire and Rescue Service covers the county of Norfolk with 42 stations, 39 of which have a retained (on-call) commitment.

-A firefighter on the retained duty system (RDS) provides an on call part time service, responding to fire and emergency calls using the same appliances and equipment as wholetime firefighters.
+A firefighter on the retained (on-call) duty system (RDS) provides an on call service, responding to fire and emergency calls using the same appliances and equipment as wholetime firefighters.
 The difference is that retained firefighters are on call in their homes or work places rather than at a fire station.
 This role offers flexible working hours and could suit people with childcare responsibilities.

 To become a retained firefighter you have to live or work within five minutes travelling distance of the fire station during your hours of declared availability.
 Retained firefighters can provide part cover (days, nights, weekends) or full cover (approximately 24/7).